fstrub95/Autoencoders_cf/README.md

 ```
 th data.lua  -xargs
 ```
 This script will turn an external raw dataset into torch format.
 The dataset will be split into a training/testing set by using the training ratio.
 When side inforamtion exist, they are automatically appended to the inputs.
 The [MovieLens](http://grouplens.org/datasets/movielens/) and [Douban](https://www.cse.cuhk.edu.hk/irwin.king/pub/data/douban) dataset are supported by default.
-If you want to parse new datasets, please have a look to data/TemplateLoader.lua.

 ```
 Options
   -ratings  [compulsary] The relative path to your data file
   -metaUser The relative path to your metadata file for users
   -metaItem The relative path to your metadata file for items
   -tags     The relative path to your tag file